eshwen/phd-thesis/README.md

 The following are some notes on formatting guidelines and style, just to remain consistent throughout the document and writing process:

-- To add a shorter caption for a figure/table in the List of Figures/Tables, add it inside square brackets before the main one (i.e., `\caption[Short caption]{Full caption}`)
-  - Avoid a full stop at the end of a short caption since it looks ugly in the LoF/T, and omit references/citations from short captions for the same reason
+- Internal links/cross-references:
   - For the text that appears in reference to items in the thesis' Table of Contents (short captions or the regular caption if a short one isn't used, chapters, sections, subsections, etc.), try to avoid referencing glossary and acronym terms (instead just write the normal words: `CMS` instead of `\acrshort{cms}`).
 Otherwise, the internal links generated can take take a user to that definition in the glossary/acronym page if they accidentally click the referenced term
+  - Use abbreviations instead of the actual words when cross referencing, i.e., Chpt./Fig./Tab. instead of Chapter/Figure/Table
+- Punctuation:
+  - For references, cite _before_ any punctuation (such as a full stop)
+  - For footnotes on the other hand, the reference should come _after_ punctuation
+  - For quotation marks, open the quote with a double backtick ` `` `.
+Close with two single quotes `''` so that the style of the opening and closing quotation marks match
+  - When to use hyphens, en-dashes and em-dashes: <https://www.chicagomanualofstyle.org/qanda/data/faq/topics/HyphensEnDashesEmDashes/faq0002.html>
+- Spacing:
+  - When declaring an equation environment, leave at most a single blank line between the text preceding and succeeding the equation.
+Otherwise, asymmetric vertical space before or after the equation may be left
   - Use a tilde `~` instead of a space between words and their references to prevent line breaks separating them.
 This includes both citations and cross-references
   - Between a number and its unit, I should use `\,` for a thin space (i.e., separation smaller than a traditional space)
-- For when to write numbers in words or numerals, see <https://www.scribbr.com/academic-writing/numbers/> for help
-- For references, cite _before_ any punctuation (such as a full stop)
-  - For footnotes on the other hand, the reference should come _after_ punctuation
+- Bibliography:
+  - When displaying in the bibliography and using initials for the authors' first names, collaborations may also be rendered with initials, i.e., "C. Collaboration" instead of "CMS Collaboration".
+To fix this, just wrap the author name in double curly braces instead of quotes or single braces, i.e., `author = {{CMS Collaboration}}`
+  - Use ISO4 abbreviations for journals instead of their full titles
+  - For journals with multiple series, e.g., Physics Letters A and Physics Letters B, make sure the series is in the `journal` rather than the `volume` field
   - When explicitly referring to a reference with "Ref.", use `\citenum{}` instead of `\cite{}` so that the number isn't wrapped in square brackets
     - The `\citenum` command isn't available natively in `biblatex`.
 I've written a re-implementation just after the package is imported in [thesismain.tex](./thesismain.tex), but it can sometimes add an erroneous space after it before subsequent puncuation, e.g., `Ref.
 42 )` instead of `Ref.
 42)`.
 So I just need to watch out for that
-- When declaring an equation environment, leave at most a single blank line between the text preceding and succeeding the equation.
-Otherwise, asymmetric vertical space before or after the equation may be left
-- For quotation marks, open the quote with a double backtick ` `` `.
-Close with two single quotes `''` so that the style of the opening and closing quotation marks match
-- When to use hyphens, en-dashes and em-dashes: <https://www.chicagomanualofstyle.org/qanda/data/faq/topics/HyphensEnDashesEmDashes/faq0002.html>
+- Misc. style tips:
+  - For when to write numbers in words or numerals, see <https://www.scribbr.com/academic-writing/numbers/> for help
+  - To add a shorter caption for a figure/table in the List of Figures/Tables, add it inside square brackets before the main one (i.e., `\caption[Short caption]{Full caption}`)
+    - Avoid a full stop at the end of a short caption since it looks ugly in the LoF/T, and omit references/citations from short captions for the same reason
   - Where appropriate, use small caps to refer to software programs.
 If the software is an acronym, use lowercase letters (e.g., "CMSSW" would be `\textsc{cmssw}`)
   - When introducing new, lesser-known scientific terms or definitions, I can do so in italics, e.g., `\emph{pileup}`
     - If, on the other hand, it is more of a colloquialism or something specific to the experiment (especially if it's a word that's used in everyday language) wrap it in quotation marks, e.g., ``` ``barrel''```
     - Italics are still fine to use for emphasis, but use them sparingly as it should, in most cases, be obvious from the syntax
-- When displaying references in the bibliography and using initials for the authors' first names, collaborations may also be rendered with initials, i.e., `C. Collaboration` instead of `CMS Collaboration`.
-To fix this, just wrap the author name in double curly braces instead of quotes or single braces, i.e., `author = {{CMS Collaboration}}`.
 - More formatting/stylistic guidelines can be found in <https://zenodo.org/record/3228336> ([local copy](helpful_docs/thesis-writing-gotchas.pdf))

 ### Questions regarding formatting

 - What should the title of the thesis be?
 "Dark matter searches at CMS at sqrt(s) = 13 TeV" sounds a bit boring and generic.
 And should there be a subtitle?
 - Can I use different colours for different links (from hyperref package), e.g., urls, references, etc.?
 Or should it all be black/more muted colours?
-- I'm not sure of the best way to format the journal component of a bibliography entry, i.e., whether the entire journal name should be given or just the ISO4 abbreviation
-- Should I use abbreviations or the actual words when referencing items within the thesis, i.e., "Chpt." or "Chapter", "Fig." or "Figure", "Tab." or "Table"?

 ## Badges